Current Organizational Status

 Content Proposal

-Each religious topic (Qurbani, Zakat, Fitrana, etc.) is drafted from classical fiqh sources and the Türkiye Diyanet 2026 Ilmihal.
+Each religious topic (Qurbani, Zakat, Fitrana, etc.) is drafted from classical Islamic fiqh sources and contemporary Islamic jurisprudence references.

 - 2